Franny's Feet

-Franny's Feet is a Canadian animated children's television series created by writer Cathy Moss and fellow Susin Nielsen.
-The series was produced by Decode Entertainment (with the participation of Family Channel), in association with Channel Five Broadcasting Limited (seasons 1 and 2).
+Franny's Feet (French: Franny et les chaussures magiques) is a Canadian animated children's television series created by writer Cathy Moss and partner Susin Nielsen.
+The series was produced by Decode Entertainment, with the participation of Family Channel, in association with Channel Five Broadcasting Limited (seasons 1–2), with animation production by C.O.R.E.
+Toons.
 The series follows the adventures of Frances "Franny" Fantootsie (a name combination of "fantasy" and "tootsie") as she tries on a new shoe and travels to different countries.

-Franny's Feet first aired on Family Channel in Canada on July 8, 2003 and concluded on October 31, 2010.
+Franny's Feet aired on Family Channel from July 8, 2003 to October 31, 2010.
 It also aired on PBS Kids in the US and on Five in the UK.
-The series aired for three seasons and 52 episodes.

-Summary

-A 5-year-old girl named Franny visits with her grandfather every day at his shoe repair shop in Vancouver, Canada.
-They talk about all matters until a customer comes.
-The customer presents shoes needing to be repaired to her grandfather, and he gives the pair to Franny to place inside the shoe repair box.
-Franny tries on the footwear and they take her to a magical place such as a Native American powwow in Wyoming, a sunny beach in Jamaica, or a high mountain in China.
-At the end of each episode, after Franny solves the problem in a magical place, she receives a treasure and adds it to her treasure box and solves her own problem.

-The show is designed to teach children about the joys of exploring for the first time.
+A total of 52 episodes were produced across three seasons.